wldyd920/Epsilon-Dropout/README.md

 Result: Fashion_MNIST: 90.69%

 2023/04/18
-Problem: OOM(cannot save all the masks)
+Problem: OOM(cannot save all the masks) on larger network.

 2023/04/18
 Totally new idea : Control regularization by adjust the dropout ratio with momentum.
 (Later)